spoddutur/spark-notes/wsg.md

 ### Row-based to Column-based storage format:
 [Note: Feel free to skip this section if you want to jump to performace section and find out performance benchmark results]

-### Row to Columnar format: What is critical to achieve best efficiency while adapting to vector operations?
+### What is critical to achieve best efficiency while adapting to vector operations?
 Data Availability - All the data needed to execute an instruction should be available readily in cache.
 Else, it'll lead to _CPU stalling (or CPU idling)_

-### Row to Columnar format: How is data availability critical for execution speed?
+### How is data availability critical for execution speed?
 To illustrate this better let’s look at two pipelines one with and the other without CPU Stall and see how pipeline scheduling happens for the following four stages of an instruction cycle:
 - F Fetch: read the instruction from the memory.
 - D Decode: decode the instruction and fetch the source operand(s).